Admissible online closed testing must employ e-values: Introduction

 \subsection{Paper outline}

 In Section~\ref{sec:online_true_control}, we define the online setting formally and recap concepts like coherence (Section~\ref{sec:coherence}) and (online) closed testing (Section~\ref{sec:online_closed_test}).
 Afterwards, we introduce a general approach to online true discovery guarantee based on test martingales and prove that every procedure must be constructed in that way (Section~\ref{sec:test_martingale}).
 In Section~\ref{sec:seq_e-value}, we consider online true discovery guarantee with sequential e-values and propose our \texttt{SeqE-Guard} algorithm for this task.
-By plugging specific sequential e-values into \texttt{SeqE-Guard} we immediately obtain uniform improvements of the state-of-the-art methods by \citet{katsevich2020simultaneous} (Section~\ref{sec:katse}).
-Separately, we investigate the use of \texttt{SeqE-Guard} with growth rate optimal (GRO) e-values \citep{shafer2021testing, grunwald2020safe} and propose a hedging and boosting approach to increase the power to detect false hypotheses (Sections~\ref{sec:gro} and~\ref{sec:boosting}).
-In Section~\ref{sec:sim}, we perform simulations to compare the proposed methods and to quantify the gain in power obtained by our improvement techniques\footnote{The code for the simulations is available at \url{github.com/fischer23/online_true_discovery}.}.
+By plugging specific sequential e-values into \texttt{SeqE-Guard} we immediately obtain uniform improvements of the state-of-the-art methods by \citet{katsevich2020simultaneous, iqraa2024false} (Section~\ref{sec:katse}).
+Separately, we consider \texttt{SeqE-Guard} with GRO e-values in Section~\ref{sec:gro}.
+In Section~\ref{sec:sim}, we perform simulations to compare the proposed methods and to quantify the gain in power obtained by our improvements\footnote{The code for the simulations is available at \url{github.com/fischer23/online_true_discovery}.}.